Heroes to Hives program teaches beekeeping to U.S. military veterans

 Registration is open for current and former U.S. service members to enroll in the Heroes to Hives online course.

 Veterans and honey bees might seem like an odd couple, but Michigan State University Extension’s Heroes to Hives (H2H) program continues to show that many military service members are ready to continue serving their nation by protecting our national food security through support of the most important pollinator in American agriculture: the honey bee.

 Heroes to Hives national education partnerships

-The program is structured with multiple tiers (Apprentice, Journeyman and Master) where participants may advance to higher levels at their own pace to refine their knowledge and management skills.
-This partnership will also offer Nebraska based H2H students the opportunity to engage in hands-on learning experiences as part of UNL’s open apiary hours hosted monthly at the UNL Bee Lab Research Apiary in Lincoln.
+The Great Plains Master Beekeeping program is structured with multiple tiers (Apprentice, Journeyman, and Master) through which students may advance at their own pace to refine their knowledge and management skills.
+This partnership also offers Nebraska-based Heroes to Hives students the opportunity to engage in hands-on learning experiences as part of University of Nebraska-Lincoln’s open apiary hours hosted monthly at the University of Nebraska-Lincoln Bee Lab Research Apiary.

 How to apply

 Current and former service members, their spouses, and their adult children can register for the Heroes to Hives online course.
 Students enrolled in the online course will receive information about in-person trainings when schedules are available.
 Those interested in learning more about the program are encouraged to visit the Heroes to Hives website and follow us on Facebook.
 Questions about the program can be directed to H2H@msu.edu.

 Heroes to Hives is funded primarily by donations and grants.
 All donations made to the program support valuable education and community development opportunities.
 This year, your contributions can help improve accessibility of Michigan State University’s Pollinator Performance Center.
 Donations can also be made to directly support the Heroes to Hives program.